KygoSkyrus/mern/server/Notes.md

 - in product document their will be a category
 - the main thing to conclude every subcategory problem is that we will never show products on parent category(the topmost,,only when it is searched,,when searched will look for that word) ..we will only show the direct category ...

+-stripe does not accept payemnt more than 999,999
+StripeInvalidRequestError: The Checkout Session's total amount due must be no more than ₹999,999.99.
 ### w/o IP

 - fix admin filter